geethaaluri/AutoRecommender/README.md

 > *Welcome to RecServe!
 Let me help you with the product recommendations.*

-> Enter your name: Geetha

-> Enter the name of your business: Insight

 > Enter the path for your sample data: data_subset.csv

 > *Geetha, do you want to recommend items for users to purchase? [y/N]*:
 > ***Yes***

 > Enter the customer id: 18055986

 > Enter the product name: SimpliSafe Wireless Home Security Command

 > These products were selected for your customer by using similar user profiles for recommendations

 	The top recommendation are: